Average-Case Reductions for $k$-XOR and Tensor PCA

-with no known poly-time algorithms and is known as \emph{computational-statistical gap}.
-For the two endpoints at $t\in \{0,1\}$ that, as discussed earlier, correspond to the extremely well-studied $\kxor$ and $ \ktensorpca$, a line of work described in \autoref{subsec:lit_comp_bounds} provides evidence for the computational-statistical gap in \eqref{eq:com_stat_gap}.

-We believe that the analysis based on restricted classes of algorithms extends to intermediate $t\in (0,1)$.
+with no known poly-time algorithms and is known as the \emph{computational-statistical gap}.
+For the two endpoints at $\eps\in \{0,1\}$ that, as discussed earlier, correspond to the extremely well-studied $\kxor$ and $ \ktensorpca$, a line of work described in \autoref{subsec:lit_comp_bounds} provides evidence for the computational-statistical gap in \eqref{eq:com_stat_gap}.
+We expect that the analysis based on restricted classes of algorithms extends to intermediate $\eps\in (0,1)$.
 We summarize the believed hardness in the following conjectures: